AbhinayaKrishna/Drug-Price-Prediction/README.md

 The purpose of the study is to build a machine learning model that can deliver this transparency through the prediction of drug prices.

 <h3>DATA SOURCES:</h3>

- Patent data comes from the FDA’s Orange Book website, [here]('https://www.fda.gov/drugs/drug-approvals-and-databases/orange-book-data-files').
+Patent data comes from the FDA's Orange Book website, found [here](https://www.fda.gov/drugs/drug-approvals-and-databases/orange-book-data-files).

-* Drug price data comes from the [Medicaid.gov site]('https://healthdata.gov/dataset/nadac-national-average-drug-acquisition-cost').
+ * Drug price data comes from the [Medicaid.gov website](https://healthdata.gov/dataset/nadac-national-average-drug-acquisition-cost).
 This dataset comes from surveys produced by the U.S. government to chain and independent pharmacies.
 The surveys record the prices paid by retail pharmacies to purchase drug products.
 The dataset is updated monthly, with weekly price changes noted.
-   * A data dicationary for the drug price data can be found [here]('https://www.medicaid.gov/medicaid-chip-program-information/by-topics/prescription-drugs/ful-nadac-downloads/nadacdatadefinitions.pdf')
+    * A data dicationary for the drug price data can be found [here](https://www.medicaid.gov/medicaid-chip-program-information/by-topics/prescription-drugs/ful-nadac-downloads/nadacdatadefinitions.pdf)

 The following three files come are gathered from a dataset known as the 'Orange Book' (the FDA's dataset on drug approvals).
-Source data & the accompanying dictionary can be found [here]('https://www.fda.gov/drugs/drug-approvals-and-databases/orange-book-data-files').
+Source data & the accompanying dictionary can be found [here](https://www.fda.gov/drugs/drug-approvals-and-databases/orange-book-data-files').
 * `products.txt`: specific information regarding products registered with the FDA
   * Trade name
   * Applicant